aftab-currency/ace-blog-package/README.md

 # May be for local disk you need to create symbolic link
 ln -s ../storage/app/images public/images

-# Publish service provider

-artisan vendor:publish --provider="ACE\ACEBlog\ACEBlogServiceProvider"

-# for admin dashboard

-yourdomain/ACE-Blog

-# Git -> You need to add following line in .gitignore because we have css and js files

-/public/vendor/ACEBlog

 # User Model

 add these functions to your user model